Written by: Richard Frykberg

 With SAP it is very difficult to restate your investment reasons retrospectively.
 If new reason codes are created the ‘old’ codes are still presented in SAP drop-down lists and need to be present for historical analysis.
 With IQX CAPEX, legacy reason codes can be mapped to current structures, and only relevant reasons ever displayed to end-users.

-A Solution for Managing Investment Reasons in SAP Investment Management
+How to Better Manage Investment Reasons in SAP Investment Management

-SAP Investment Management provides a standard attribute for managing your Investment Reasons that flows all the way through from budget Appropriation Requests, your Investment Program Positions and Investment Measures.
-Care must be taken in the initial setup of your system to ensure that this classification of Investment Reasons is appropriate to the capital management and reporting needs of the organization.
 The simple selection list provided by standard SAP frequently results in a simplified configuration of this key attribute.
 Ideally, the classification of your Investment Reasons is comprehensive, yet intuitive to understand and use.
 IQX CAPEX is flexible enough to meet your unique classification requirements, whilst optimizing the end user-experience, to provide effective process automation, rich analytics and ultimately a higher return on your portfolio of capital investments.

 Related Posts